cogment/cogment-verse/docs/tutorials/simple_bc.md

 ./run.sh client start simple_bc_lander
 ```

-and open the web client to start interacting with the agent.
+Open Chrome (other web browser might work but haven't tested) and navigate to http://localhost:8080/.
 At this step the agent will take random actions, as a human you can take over to play the game.
 In the console, the run implementation will log every time a sample is retrieved.

 ### Step 2 - Producing samples